ezsystems/ezplatform/INSTALL.md

 > If you still want to do this as `root`, then ensure that your webserver has at least write access in the `app/` directory.

 ## Glossary
-* <eZ Publish 5 root>: The file system path where eZ Publish 5 is installed in, like "/home/myuser/www/" or "/var/sites/ezpublish/"
+* /eZ/Publish/5/root/: The file system path where eZ Publish 5 is installed in, like "/home/myuser/www/" or "/var/sites/ezpublish/"
-* <eZ Publish Legacy root>:
+* /eZ/Publish/5/legacy/root/:
 	* "Legacy" aka "Legacy Stack" refers to the eZ Publish 4.x installation which is bundled with eZ Publish 5 inside "app/ezpublish_legacy/"
 	* The Legacy root is thus the root eZ Publish 5 path + the sub path mentioned above, example:  "/var/sites/ezpublish/app/ezpublish_legacy/"